zhangh43/database-report/polardb/README.md

 Does RO node need to fetch all the redo logs from PolarFS?
 I think it's not needed.
 Since different from MySQL/PG, the standby(RO) node needs to replay all the redo logs and generate the new physical pages, PolarDB uses shared disk and RO nodes rely on RW node to flush the dirty pages to disks.
 RO nodes only need to consider the following case:
-1. The redo log contains a page modification on exising buffer poll of RO node, then the
+1. The redo log contains a page modification on the exising buffer pool of RO nodes, then the it's OK to replay on the fly or by user sessions.
+2. The redo log's modification is not on the existing buffer pool of RO nodes.
+We cannot load the page in buffer pool and replay it, since RO node cannot flush dirty pages(limited by shared disk).
+In this case, PolarDB can only replay redo logs at user sessions.